 A Message from Our Interim Chair

-The patient's best interests come first.
-This commitment takes
+patient’s best interests come first.
+This commitment takes priority over

-Here you can become acquainted with our faculty, their particular interests and become acquainted with our current residents.
-You will also find descriptions of our clinical services, residency program, medical student clerkship and specialty programs.
+Here you can become acquainted with our faculty, their particular interests and become acquainted with our residents.
+You will also find descriptions of our clinical services, residency program, medical student clerkship, and specialty programs.

 Residency Training News

 Welcome to our Newest Psychiatry Residency Program Residents!

 - Dr. Letitia Bolds

 - Dr. Preston Gentry

 The website of the American Hospital Association has featured a story on the Geriatric Outreach Program, "Meeting the Mental Health Needs of the Elderly Home-Bound through a Geriatric Psychiatry Outreach Program - Wake Forest Baptist Medical Center, Winston-Salem, NC."
 The article details the difficulties of many elderly patients getting to a health care setting to receive treatment due to frailty, disability, physical illness, or psychiatric illness.
 To meet the needs of these patients, Wake Forest Baptist Medical Center established an outreach program for the frail elderly who need psychiatric services in their homes."
 AHA members can click here to read the case example to see how the Geriatric Outreach Program helps to meet the needs of the home-bound elderly.